olejardamir/Hertz/CommunityTesting.md

 ## TODO FIXES
 - Add burning fees to exchange, so people can't transfer without burning
+- Burning function must be removed, it can be abused, it is for testing only
+- Error gets thrown after burning, no purchase possible after that point

 If any issues are detected, they will be fixed and links updated on this page and announced to Telegram: https://t.me/joinchat/Ote9nhcPmwqf4Kmh3Fh6Uw